 + JUMP TO RECIPE

 Game is one of the comforting things in autumn time, when nights are pulling in, you suddenly feel so chilly in the evenings that log fires need to start burning or at least heating to come on and the barbecue season is well and truly over.
-Game season starts of course on the Glorious Twelve but only come October can we really appreciate the rich dark meat that smells of the wind.
+Partridge irrevocably associates with Christmas (pear trees and all) even though the shooting season starts on the Glorious Twelve, 12th August.
+But I absolutely adore it come October, when we really appreciate the rich dark meat that smells of the wind.

 The trick is to cook it just right.
 Game birds are small so it’s easy to dry them out in the oven, no matter how many bacon slices you slap on their bellies.
-With large partridge and wild mallard duck a good way is to brown it, roast it whole and then remove the legs and return to the oven for a few more minutes while the rest of the bird is resting.
+One good method is to brine them: if you want to try, check out the brined roast pheasant recipe as both birds can be cooked in similar ways.
+Pheasant is a tougher old bird though so brining isn't strictly necessary with partridge, especially smaller birds.
+I find it turns out juicy and succulent if you brown it well in the pan, roast it whole underneath some fatty bacon slices, then remove the legs with poultry scissors and return to the oven for a few more minutes while the rest of the bird is resting.

 - 1 brace of partridge, or one larger bird for two people